Blue Reflection: Second Light

 Blue Reflection: Second Light (Blue Reflection: Tie is a 2021 is a role-playing video game developed by Gust and a sequel to both the 2017 game Blue Reflection and the anime Blue Reflection Ray.
 It was published by Koei Tecmo first in October 2021 in Japan for the PlayStation 4 and Nintendo Switch, and worldwide in November for the console market as well as Microsoft Windows via Steam.

 It follows a young teenage girl named Ao Hoshizaki, who awakens with three other girls in a mysterious school surrounded by water.
 Having lost their memories, the girls begin their quest to uncover the mystery of who they are and why they are together in this place.
 As Ao, the player can craft items for use in combat and structures around the school to aid in game play, talk and interact with the cast of characters, and explore environments known as "heartscapes" to fight Demons using their newly-gained magical girl powers.

+A four game bundle titled Blue Reflection Quartet will release on PlayStation 5, Microsoft Windows, Nintendo Switch, and Nintendo Switch 2 on July 30, 2026.
+This includes remastered versions of Blue Reflection, and Blue Reflection: Second Light, alongside two new games — a console remake of the mobile game Blue Reflection: Sun and a video game adaption of the anime Blue Reflection Ray.
+The games will be digitally only in English.